10 Jackfruit Benefits: Nutrition, How to Eat & Side Effects

 Remove the peel and cut the entire jackfruit pulp, with the seeds, into medium cubes.
 In a pressure cooker, sauté the garlic and onion in olive oil.
 Add the jackfruit pulp and seasonings and cover the jackfruit with water.

 Bring to a boil and cook for 10 minutes under pressure.
 If you prefer, you can remove the seeds.
-Then wait for it to cool and use this pulp in to replace meat in various meat dishes.
+Then wait for it to cool and use this pulp to replace meat in various meat dishes.

 2. Jackfruit jam